 -- Hermione Granger to Harry (HBP15)

-Effect: Does not really causes the person who drinks it to fall in love with someone, as it is impossible to manufacture or imitate love.
+A love potion is a concoction which produces strong infatuation.
+A love potion does not really causes the person who drinks it to fall in love with someone, as it is impossible to manufacture or imitate love.
 A love potion simply causes the drinker to develop a powerful infatuation or obsession with the target (HBP9).
+As Dumbledore states:

 References from the canon